ebrubh/ImageClassification/README.md

+# ImageClassification
-# ImageClassification for the Classification of Happy and Sad Pictures
+ the Classification of Happy and Sad Pictures